orbitmines/archive/projects/Ray Calculi & Physics.md

 directional, or on a specific axis gravity becomes possibly.

-Gravity reduced if another body passed in front of y
+Gravity reduced if another body passed in front of you to that body.

 ---